ocaml-gospel/gospel/docs/docs/getting-started/tools.md

 ## Ortac

-Ortac is a runtime verification tool for OCaml programs.
+Ortac is a testing tool for OCaml programs.

-It reads the Gospel annotations in the interfaces and generates code that automatically checks them at runtime.
-It is implementation-agnostic and quite flexible.
-You may use it to trigger exceptions when violations occur, monitor your program execution by logging unexpected events, or generate testing suites and fuzzers.
+It reads the Gospel specifications in the interfaces and generates code to test that they hold at runtime.
+It comes with a couple of plugins that provide different ways to run those tests.
+You may use it to generate testing suites and fuzzers or monitor your program execution.

 For more information, please visit the project page [on Github](https://github.com/ocaml-gospel/ortac).